Scam centers in Cambodia

-Scam centers in Cambodia are clandestine fraud operations, known as scam centers, controlled by international and organized criminal networks specializing in online fraud and operating in Cambodia.
-The operations of organized crime in the country is a serious regional issue, and their activities are estimated to generate between $12.5 and $19 billion annually, a figure that could represent up to 60% of the Cambodia's gross domestic product (GDP).
+Scam centers in Cambodia are clandestine fraud operations, controlled by international and organized criminal networks specializing in online fraud and operating in Cambodia.
+Policy analysis has characterized Cambodia as a global nexus and among the global epicenters of trafficking-linked transnational cyber-fraud, with scam networks recruiting coerced and voluntary workers from dozens of countries and targeting victims worldwide.
+The operations of organized crime in the country is a serious regional issue, and their activities are estimated to generate between $12.5 and $19 billion annually, a figure that could represent up to 35% of Cambodia's gross domestic product (GDP).

 According to a 2024 United Nations (UN) report, an estimated 100,000 to 150,000 people, many of them foreign nationals deceived by fraudulent job offers, are believed to have been trafficked and held in Cambodian compounds where they are forced to engage in online scam operations under exploitative conditions.
+Across Cambodia, Myanmar and Laos, the cybercriminal labor force has been estimated to exceed 350,000 people, with conservative estimates placing annual revenue generated by regional scam syndicates at $50 to $75 billion.

 Several non-governmental organizations (NGOs) and eyewitness accounts report cases of human trafficking, forced labor, torture, child exploitation and other forms of abuse from Cambodian scam centers.
 While these centers operate de jure in violation of Cambodian law, they are reportedly based openly in casinos, hotels, office buildings, or residential areas, including in cities such as Sihanoukville and the country's capital of Phnom Penh.
 According to various international reporting bodies, they appear to benefit from a degree of impunity, or even complicity, from various Cambodian officials.

 History

 Legacy of corruption

 Cambodia under Prime Minister Hun Sen and the Cambodian People's Party (CPP) has remained plagued by systemic and deeply entrenched corruption, which persisted even after the formal establishment of a democratic framework.
-In 2024, Cambodia ranked among the 25 most corrupt countries in the world, placing 22nd on Transparency International’s Corruption Perceptions Index.
+In 2024, Cambodia ranked among the 25 most corrupt countries in the world, placing 22nd on Transparency International's Corruption Perceptions Index.

-The rise of Hun Sen in 1988—and subsequently of his son Hun Manet in 2023—was characterized by the consolidation of executive power, the centralization of economic resources among political elites, and the cultivation of close ties between senior government officials and criminal syndicates operating across Southeast Asia, particularly in the spheres of gambling, casino operations, and human trafficking.
-The United States Department of State has repeatedly denounced the Cambodian government’s complicity with these networks, alleging that officials have shielded and financially profited from their activities.
+Hun Sen's rise to power in 1988—and subsequently of his son Hun Manet in 2023—was characterized by the consolidation of executive power, the centralization of economic resources among political elites, and the cultivation of close ties between senior government officials and criminal syndicates operating across Southeast Asia, particularly in the spheres of gambling, casino operations, and human trafficking.
+The United States Department of State has repeatedly denounced the Cambodian government's complicity with these networks, alleging that officials have shielded and financially profited from their activities.

 This environment of corruption and political patronage has created fertile ground for the expansion of transnational criminal networks, including Chinese triads that have fled increased crackdowns in China since 2018.
 Many of these groups have established operations in special economic zones such as Sihanoukville, where lax regulation and political protection have enabled them to thrive.